-The district is to be commended for the addition of robotics in the middle school and the addition of a new CTE culinary pathway to increase access to relevant coursework.
+The district is to be commended because outreach efforts through the Credit Recovery program have increased graduation opportunities for students in alternative programs.
+In addition, the creation of an Alternative Education Governance Panel facilitated a seamless transition between alternative education and traditional high school.
+The district provides a variety of courses through their CTE pathways.
 Additional dialogue related to the questions below may support the achievement of the expected annual measurable outcomes and goals aligned to course access and student enrollment in rigorous coursework and CTE pathways: